-Net cash provided by financing activities was \$25.7 million for the year ended December 31, 2021, representing net proceeds from the sale of common stock.
-For the year ended December 31, 2020, net cash provided by financing activities was \$18.9 representing net cash proceeds of \$17.5 million from the issuance of common stock and \$1.4 million from our loan under the PPP.
+No cash was provided by financing activities during the year ended December 31, 2022.
+For the year ended December 31, 2021, net cash provided by financing activities was \$25.7 million representing proceeds from the sale of our common stock.